 Did we mention there's a second golf course at Cordova Bay?
 This one might be shorter, but it is just as much fun to play.

-The perfect place to perfect that short game (and we all know it needs work), or for a newcomer to fall in love with the greatest game ever created, The Ridge is beautifully manicured, and always interesting and engaging.
+The perfect place to perfect that short game (and we all know it needs work), or for a newcomer to fall in love with the greatest game ever created.
+The Ridge is a 9-hole, par 3 golf course that is beautifully manicured, and always interesting and engaging.
+With holes ranging from 52-115 yards, you'll have plenty of opportunities to use your irons and wedges.
+Oh, and don't forget to take in that view!

 A prolific architect who worked with Canadian Golf Hall of Fame member Geoff Cornish for part of his career, Bill Robinson's resume is impressive and lenghty.
 Robinson's designs include more than 50 golf courses, with work including The Tunnel Nine at Banff Springs in Alberta, and Gallgaher's Canyon outside Kelowna, as well as facilities across Canada and the US.